Washers are used to spread the load of a bolt or screw over a larger area or to help prevent loosening under vibration.

 A low carbon steel for general use.
 Zinc plated for moderate corrosion resistance.

+Zinc plated for moderate corrosion resistance.
 A tempered medium carbon steel.
-Class 10.9 is stronger than class 8.8, and is commonly found in high strength automotive applications.
+Class 10.9 is stronger than class 8.8.
+It is commonly found in high strength automotive applications.
 Class 10.9 is similar to grade 8.
-A low carbon steel for general use.
-Zinc plated for moderate corrosion resistance.

 A low carbon steel for general use.
 Chrome plated and polished for a mirror like finish.

 A general purpose nylon often used in fasteners for corrosion resistance.

 Split lock washers place tension against a nut after tightening, to help prevent loosening.

 A split lock washer designed to fit under the head of a socket cap screw.

 A high strength heat treated alloy steel.
 Zinc plated for moderate corrosion resistance.

 A high strength heat treated alloy steel.
 A chemically produced coating that leaves the steel surface with a matte black finish and offers mild corrosion resistance.